 The homeowner’s budget should be based not only on what they can afford but also on what they hope to recoup when they sell the house (if they plan to do so within five years).

 With so many choices for a kitchen remodel, it can be difficult to stay within the budget.
-But homeowners should try to stick as closely to the budget as possible.
+However, homeowners should try to stick to the budget as closely as possible.
 Home renovation experts recommend allotting 20% of your budget for unexpected surprises that arise, such as electricity that needs to be upgraded to code.

 The homeowner may have a wish list with all the desired upgrades, and finding alternatives within budget is possible.
 It will take some research.
 Some remodelers find that creating a spreadsheet with wants and must-haves is helpful.